Interslavic: Community

 The number of people who speak Interslavic is difficult to establish; the lack of demographic data is a common problem among constructed languages, so that estimates are always rough.
 In 2012, the Bulgarian author G. Iliev mentioned a number of "several hundreds" of Slovianski speakers.
-In 2014, the language's Facebook page mentioned 4600 speakers.
 For comparison, 320,000 people claimed to speak Esperanto in the same year.
-Although these figures are notoriously unreliable, Amri Wandel considered them useful for calculating the number of Esperanto speakers worldwide, resulting in a number of 1,920,000 speakers.
-If applied on Interslavic, this method would give a number of 27,600 speakers.
-A more realistic figure is given in 2017 by Kocór e.a., who estimated the number of Interslavic speakers to be 2000.
+In 2022, the Russian magazine Mel mentioned a number of 20,000 speakers.
+This number clearly refers to the size of the Interslavic community as a whole and not necessarily to the number of active participants.
+As for the latter, Kocór e.a.
+(2017) estimated the number of active users of Interslavic to be 2,000.

 Interslavic has an active online community, including four Facebook groups with 16,280, 835, 330 and 120 members respectively by 4 April 2022 and an Internet forum with around 490 members.
-Apart from that there are groups on VKontakte (1810 members), Discord (5505 members) and Telegram groups with 609, 552 and 189 members.
-Of course, not every person who has joined a group or organization, or has registered in a language course, is automatically a speaker of the language, but on the other hand, not every speaker is automatically a member.
-Besides, membership figures have traditionally been used for calculations of Esperanto speakers as well, even though not every member could actually speak the language.
+Apart from that there are groups on VKontakte (1,810 members), Discord (5,505 members).

 The project has two online news portals, a peer-reviewed expert journal focusing on issues of Slavic peoples in the wider sociocultural context of current times and a wiki united with a collection of texts and materials in Interslavic language somewhat similar to Wikisource.
 Since 2016, Interslavic is used in the scientific journal Ethnoentomology for paper titles, abstracts and image captions.

-In June 2017 an international conference took place in the Czech town of Staré Město near Uherské Hradiště, which was dedicated to Interslavic.
+In June 2017, the first CISLa (Conference on InterSlavic Language) took place in the Czech town of Staré Město near Uherské Hradiště.
 The presentations were either held in Interslavic or translated into Interslavic.
-A second conference took place in 2018.
-A third conference was planned in Hodonín in 2020, but was postponed due to the COVID-19 pandemic.
+Two Interslavic conferences have been held since: CISLa 2018, again in Staré Město as well as in Hodonín, and CISLa 2020, held in Uherský Brod.
+An Insterslavic Day was held in Prague on September 21, 2022.

-Various experiments with Interslavic practical use are being made: short songs and films translations.
-In 2022 an Interslavic version of Jožin z bažin song appeared.
-In the same year a first social app in early development was translated into Interslavic.
+Various experiments with Interslavic practical use are being made: namely, short songs and film translations.
+In 2022, an Interslavic version of the song Jožin z bažin appeared.
+In the same year, a social app in early development was translated into Interslavic.
 The translation served as a "prosthesis" for the lack of translations into Slavic languages.

-A volunteer group consisting of native speakers of all standard Slavic languages was established by one of the members of the Interslavic language Committee.
+A volunteer group consisting of native speakers of all standard Slavic languages was established by one of the members of the Interslavic Language Committee.
 Small Slavic languages and dialects like Rusyn or Upper Sorbian are also included.
 The group task is to improve the quality of the Interslavic language dictionary by intelligibility analysis.

 Phonology

 The phonemes that were chosen for Interslavic were the most popular Slavic phonemes cross-linguistically.
+Since stress patterns vary greatly between Slavic languages and Interslavic is not an ethnic language, there are no hard and fast rules regarding stress.